-This consultation is to seek stakeholders' views, comments, and feedback on the proposals to correct deficiencies in national (England only) legislation relating to animal feed, food contact materials and extraction solvents, separately, to ensure the legislation operates effectively following the UK's exit from the European Union.
+This consultation is to seek stakeholders' views, comments, and feedback on the proposals to correct deficiencies in national (Wales only) legislation relating to animal feed, food contact materials and extraction solvents, separately, to ensure the legislation operates effectively following the UK's exit from the European Union (EU).

 Currently, the relevant national legislation for animal feed, food contact materials and extraction solvents contain inoperabilities that need to be resolved following the UK's exit from the EU.
-In particular, the legislation cross-refers to Annexes and specific articles of their associated EU Directives.
+In particular, the legislation cross-refers to annexes and specific articles of their associated EU Directives.
 These inoperabilities need to be addressed using European Union (Withdrawal) Act 2018 (EUWA) powers.
-Following the referendum vote held on the 23rd June 2016, and the subsequent majority vote to leave the European Union, the EUWA was passed on the 26th of June 2018.
-The EUWA provides that, on exit from the EU, certain directly applicable EU legislation will be converted into UK law.
-The EUWA also provides ministers with powers to make corrections to retained EU law so that it operates effectively as UK law.
-Necessary corrections have been made by way of a number of statutory instruments across Government departments, including the FSA.
-As these powers will no longer be available after 31 December 2022, the revised national legislation must be established before the powers expire.
-Additionally, in order to ensure clean and operable legislation, miscellaneous references to the Directives and associated Annexes must be removed from national legislation covering animal feed, food contact material and extraction solvents respectively.
+The EUWA provides that, on exit from the EU, certain directly applicable EU legislation is converted into UK law.
+The EUWA also provides Welsh Ministers with powers to make corrections to retained EU law so that it operates effectively as UK law.
+Necessary corrections have been made by way of a number of statutory instruments across Welsh Government.

+These powers will no longer be available after 31 December 2022 and the revised national legislation must be established before the powers expire.
+Additionally, in order to ensure clean and operable legislation, references to EU Directives and associated annexes should be removed from national legislation covering animal feed, food contact materials and extraction solvents respectively.